 Daily To Do List

-Swagbucks offers a small bonus for completing your Daily To Do List, which is a series of eight simple tasks consisting of:
+Swagbucks offers a small bonus for completing your Daily To-Do List, which is a series of eight simple tasks chosen from a pool.
+Examples include:

 - Completing a daily poll